Hulk Smash

 Film Review : "Masters of the Universe"

 As a kid in the 80s, I loved the figures but always thought the cartoon was a little silly.
 Cool character designs, but less depth than characters from, say, Marvel.
-So I had enough of an attachment to the concept of what tis could be, but little faith in Hollywood to respect it in 2026.
-What unfolded on screen was a happy surprise that did require a little compromise on my part, but was entertaining in the same way as the last "Dungeons & Dragons " movie.
+So I had enough of an attachment to the concept of what this could be, but little faith in Hollywood to respect it in 2026.
+What unfolded on screen was a happy surprise that required a little compromise on my part, but was entertaining in the same way as the last "Dungeons & Dragons " movie.
 It did not take itself too seriously but showed enough respect to the mythos as needed.
 It can be summed up when Cringer assumed the role of Bastle-Cat without armor on but said, "The next time I do this, I'd better be in armor" to acknowledge this.

 Could they have used a little CGI to help Nicholas Galitzine look more muscular as He-Man instead of having a mid-Gym-Shark build?
 Yes, he only weighed 200 lbs at six feet tall.
 Weird to think I have fifty pounds of muscle on He-Man, but here we are.
 The rest of the cast worked well, and Skeletor looked great and was not too jokey, but there was plenty of humor at all the characters' expense that wa still respectful.
 The elements of the movie that could be called "woke" felt like they were done in a way that made fun of the whole woke thing rather than capitulating to it.